MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/text-input.md

   - Only announcing the label for the text input in the swipe before the input field does not meet this requirement
 - Beware of "On Focus" Level A Violation
   - Focus should never be sent to a text input field automatically from another component
-  - The user must control navigating to and from a text input, or any other form input (radio button, dropdown, etc)
+  - The user must control navigating to and from a text input, or any other form input (radio button, drop-down list, etc)
 - Label
   - Describes the purpose of the control
   - The label should be visible at all times